 Day 28 – Visit with Your Neighbor

 Do not make the mistake of thinking this is not part of your Self-Sufficiency Journey.
 It is probably one of the most valuable things you can do.
 Given the opportunity, most of us would overload our days with a chore list long enough to wrap your entire house like a Christmas present.
-We all need some down time, and interactions with others is necessary to our overall mental health and wellbeing.
+We all need some downtime, and interactions with others are necessary for our overall mental health and wellbeing.
 Make time to just sit down and visit with a friend, a neighbor or family.
 Set aside a few hours once a week, or at least twice a month, to do just that.
 Bring some of those homemade cookies with you and just talk.

 Listen to Your Elders

 Our older generation has a lot to teach.
 Around here, most of our neighbors had no choice but to live as self-sufficiently as possible.
 They are my go-to people when I have questions.
 Considering most of them have lived here all their lives, they know the land, the weather patterns, what will grow and what won’t.
 They are also a vital source of information on animals, local garden pests and might even share a recipe or two with you.